AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 ## Wrapping up {#wrapup}

-Both the `SQL Report Builder` and `Visual Report Builder` are suitable for a wide variety of use cases.
+Both the [!DNL SQL Report Builder] and [!DNL Visual Report Builder] are suitable for a wide variety of use cases.
 This typically depends on what your analytical needs are and who are consuming the analysis.